worldline/observability-workshop/docs/workshop.md

 * The attributes of the ``PaymentProcessingContext ``
 * The error message

-### What about the other errors?

-You can also add contextual information for all the other potentials errors thrown by this method.

 ### Check your code

 You can restart your easy pay service by typing ``CTRL+C`` in your console prompt, and run the following command:

 > aside negative
 >